 - Educate Members of Congress about PCOS

-PCOS Advocacy Day is a two-day PCOS Challenge event in Washington, D.C. where a passionate group of patients, supporters, healthcare providers, researchers, community and industry partners unite on Capitol Hill to meet with members of Congress to urge them to make polycystic ovary syndrome (PCOS) a national priority.
-After a day of training and strategizing, participants will head to Capitol Hill equipped with the tools needed to educate Congress on policies that impact their state and district, and why greater access to care and increased support for PCOS research is needed.
+PCOS Advocacy Day 2021 is a PCOS Challenge event where a passionate group of patients, supporters, healthcare providers, researchers, community and industry partners unite on Capitol Hill to meet with members of Congress to urge them to make polycystic ovary syndrome (PCOS) a national priority.
+After receiving training and tools, participants will educate Congressional Members and staff on policies that impact their state and district, and why greater access to care and increased support for PCOS research is needed.
 Personal meetings will be scheduled for advocates with their elected officials and their staff in both the U.S. House of Representatives and Senate.

 PCOS Advocacy Day Goal